Home Privacy Policy Feedback Link to us Site Map Forums

 A cursor is a SELECT statement that is defined within the declaration section of your PLSQL code.
-We'll take a look at three different syntaxes for cursors.
+We'll take a look at three different syntaxes to declare a cursor.

 Cursor without parameters (simplest)

-The basic syntax for a cursor without parameters is:
+The syntax for a cursor without parameters in Oracle/PLSQL is:

 CURSOR cursor_name